 There are other modification to this pose, like reaching for your ankles, bending at the knees slightly, and even using tools, such as a yoga blanket or cushion under the buttock region.

 1. While seated on the floor, place you legs straight out in front of your torso.

-2. Begin to bend at the hips, rounding your spine, allowing your arms to freely be positioned at the side of your legs or resting on-top.
+2. Then, begin to bend at the hips, rounding your spine, allowing your arms to freely be positioned at the side of your legs or resting on-top.

-3. As you hold this pose, allowing for a deeper stretch, allow your feet and ankles to relax, falling outwardly.
+3. As you hold this pose, allow your feet and ankles to relax, falling outwardly.